 Any easy check is to turn your head from side to side.
 If you’re a stomach sleeper, you can probably turn your head one direction very well but not so much the other way.
 The side you can turn your head is the side you always have your head turned.
 Turning your head the other way isn’t as comfortable because you haven’t stretched out the muscles and ligaments on that side over time.

-So I’d like to describe some ways for you to train yourself how to quit sleeping on your stomach.
-It’ll take time – don’t expect overnight success.
+So I’d like to describe some ways for you to train yourself how to stop sleeping on your stomach.
+Hopefully you’ll learn why sleeping on your stomach is bad.
+It’ll take time to change – don’t expect overnight success.
 But patients have informed me they’ve made the change in as little as two weeks.
 For others, it can take up to six months.
 Motivation is key, and realize you probably won’t become a back sleeper.
 Making the switch to your side is the easiest and fastest transition to make.
 Later, if you’re feeling ambitious, you can make the switch to your back.

 Suggestion #1: Use a Therapeutic or cervical pillow.
-This is the easiest way, in my opinion, because it’s the “training wheels” of pillows.
+This is the easiest way to stop stomach sleeping, in my opinion, because it’s the “training wheels” of pillows.
 It’s uniquely designed to help you maintain back/side sleeping.
 The intelligent shape of it makes stomach-sleeping nearly impossible.
 There’s no question that it will wake you up if your body moves into the wrong position during the night.

 Motivation is key, but this can be a stressful way of going about it.
 You’ll wake up when you find that you’re on your stomach because you’re kind of stressed out about messing up your neck.
 This is not the most popular suggestion, but it does work.